patrickmpoon/CarND-Traffic-Sign-Classifier-Project/writeup/writeup_template-ppoon.md

 * What was the first architecture that was tried and why was it chosen?

   The LeNet architecture was chosen per the instructions in Lesson 9: Deep Learning - Traffic Sign Classifier.
+It was a suggested as a good starting point.

 * What were some problems with the initial architecture?

+  The initial settings were woefully inadequate, as the LeNet code from Lesson 8 were designed to classify number images in only 10 classes.
+My initial accuracy numbers were less than 6%.
+I realized that I needed to increase the number of classes to 43.
+This increased the accuracy to around 86%, which was a huge improvement, but still well below the minimum threshold to pass this activity of 93%.

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to over fitting or under fitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

+  I experimented with various modifications, such as implementing dropout and adding a third convolutional layer, but neither seemed to improve accuracy with the parameter values I used.
+So, I dropped them and focused on modifying different hyperparameters for the LeNet architecture instead.

 * Which parameters were tuned?
 How were they adjusted and why?

   I read in different forums that using a smaller batch size would result in lower accuracy, but I found that a size of 16 provided better performance in my testing.

   Another hyperparameter that seems to have yielded performance benefits was the number of filters used in the convolutional layers.
-Increasing them to 64 in the first layer, then 128 in the second layer seemed to have resulted in higher prediction accuracy.
+Increasing them to 64 in the first layer, then 128 in the second layer resulted in higher prediction accuracy.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

 	If a well known architecture was chosen:

 	* What architecture was chosen?

-  LeNet
+	  I stuck with the initial LeNet architecture suggested in the instructions.
+The two convolutional layers remove data that enables the model learn to make some generalizations of different image patterns to adequately fit never before seen images into various classes.

+	  A dropout layer might help as discarding a certain percentage of data will require the model to generalize even further.

 	* Why did you believe it would be relevant to the traffic sign application?

+	  It had proven effective in classifying digits, and has been used effectively by researchers in classifying different types of images.

 	* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

+	  By using separate images for training, validation, and testing, we can reasonably assume that when the model is fed an image that it has never seen before, that it has learned a sufficient number of patterns to make an educated guess of what how the image should be classified during validation and testing, provided that the prediction accuracies were in the 90th percentile.

 ### Test a Model on New Images